Do you love reading?

 Many of these magazines pay well too and, as an added bonus, you’ll get a byline.

 Send them a strong pitch, and they might decide to run your review.
-And, if you impress them enough, they might ask you write for them again in the future.
+And, if you impress them enough, they might ask you to write for them again in the future.

 Look at local magazines or search online databases of magazines.